Find Schools

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.

-In the United States, there were 56,700 jobs for Clinical Research Coordinator in 2016.
+There were about 56,700 jobs for Clinical Research Coordinator in 2016 (in the United States).
 New jobs are being produced at a rate of 9.9% which is above the national average.
 The Bureau of Labor Statistics predicts 5,600 new jobs for Clinical Research Coordinator by 2026.
-There will be an estimated 5,200 positions for Clinical Research Coordinator per year.
+Due to new job openings and attrition, there will be an average of 5,200 job openings in this field each year.

 undefined